COMPUTING SCIENCE GRADUATE STUDENTS

 - In the first format, the examining committee collaborates with the student to specify the examination topics based on the student's research.
 The student then prepares a written survey and presents a public depth seminar.

-- The second format involves preparing a high-quality technical paper on their research area followed by a defense in a public depth seminar.
+- The second format involves preparing a high-quality technical paper on their research area followed by a defence in a public depth seminar.
 The work done for the paper should be during the PhD period at SFU (and not, for example, as part of the MSc thesis).

 After the oral examination, the committee evaluates the student's performance and progress in the program.
 The committee's evaluation is diagnostic, specifying additional work in weak areas if such exists.
 A second depth examination or withdrawal from the program may be recommended in extreme cases.